AnnyaB/CNN-FROM-SCRATCH/README.md

 ## An AI language model like GPT (Generative Pre-trained Transformer), have got no "mind" in the human sense.
-Let's have a look how it process information and generate code or text.
+Let's have a look how it processes information and generates code or text.
 Here’s a simplified breakdown of how it works:

 ## 1. Training Data
 Large Dataset: It's have been trained on a vast dataset that includes diverse sources of text, including books, websites, articles, and other written material.